Okitipupa: Government of Okitipupa

-Government of Ondo State is in practice the responsibility of county governments, such as the Local Government of Okitipupa.
-The Local government provides countywide services such as elections and voter registration, law enforcement, jails, vital records, property records, tax collection, public health, health care, and social services.
+Government of Ondo State is in practice of some responsibility of county governments, such as the Government of Okitipupa.
+The Government of Okitipupa provides countywide services such as elections and voter registration, law enforcement, jails, vital records, property records, tax collection, public health, health care, and social services, clean environment, diversified and sustainable water supply, provide medical services or emergency medical services.
 In addition the County serves as the local government for all unincorporated areas.